brian14708/wh-briefings/statements-releases/2021-12/2021-12-09-fact-sheet-announcing-the-presidential-initiative-for-democratic-renewal.md

 modified_time: 2021-12-09 08:34:34-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/09/fact-sheet-announcing-the-presidential-initiative-for-democratic-renewal/
 published_time: 2021-12-09 08:34:33-05:00
-title: 'Fact Sheet: Announcing the Presidential Initiative for Democratic Renewal'
+title: "Fact Sheet: Announcing the Presidential Initiative for Democratic\_Renewal"
 ---

 *“In the face of the sustained and alarming challenges to democracy and